ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 This controls the operation of the job scheduler.
 The job scheduler does not operate if the value of the JOB_THREAD_COUNT property is set to 0, even if the value of this property is set to 1.

-0: The job scheduler terminates the job
+0: The job scheduler terminates the job.

-1: The job scheduler starts the job the run
+1: The job scheduler starts the job the run.

 The value of this property can be changed using the ALTER SYSTEM statement while Altibase is running.